kyma-project/community/collaboration/sig-core/proposals/central-connector-service.md

 - Application ID is not needed in paths.
 - Resource names can be changed to ensure consistent naming.
 - Payloads returned in certificate generation flow cannot change.
-- Application ID may be obtained from the certificate used for accessing the endpoints, however, it needs to be confirmed if it is technically feaseable with Nginx Ingress and Golang.
+- Application ID may be obtained from the certificate used for accessing the endpoints, however, it needs to be confirmed if it is technically feaseable with Nginx Ingress and Go.

 The connector service exposes the following groups of endpoits: